Three Missing Links: Plot

-The Stooges are employed at the esteemed bastion of cinematic creativity, Super Terrific Productions, a venerable institution nestled within the heart of Hollywood.
-The trio assumes custodial duties, tasked with maintaining the sanctity of the studio's environs.
-However, their ostensibly mundane responsibilities take an unexpected turn when they inadvertently incite pandemonium within the inner sanctum of B. O. Botswaddle, the discerning curator entrusted with evaluating scripts for the forthcoming magnum opus, Jilted in the Jungle.
-Despite the chaos ensuing from their inadvertent actions, a serendipitous turn of events transpires as Curly, through a display of physical comedy replete with an uncanny impersonation of a chicken with its head cut off, captivates Botswaddle's attention.
-Botswaddle identifies Curly as the embodiment of a primeval archetype, colloquially known as the "missing link", thereby elevating the trio from custodial obscurity to the forefront of cinematic recognition.
+The Stooges are employed as janitors at Super Terrific Productions, a Hollywood movie studio.
+Their mundane responsibilities take an unexpected turn when their penchant for violent and uncouth behavior catches the attention of studio president B. O. Botswaddle, the studio president, who is reviewing the script for the forthcoming film Jilted in the Jungle.
+Before production can begin, Botswaddle must find an actor who is sufficiently ape-like to play the part of a gorilla, and he realizes that Curly is perfect for the part – the embodiment of a primeval archetype, colloquially known as the "missing link".
+He also judges Moe and Larry to be ideal for the roles of prehistoric Neanderthals.

-Accompanied by Moe and Larry, Curly embarks on a cinematic journey that leads them to the lush expanses of Africa, where the verdant tapestry of the jungle provides the backdrop for their artistic pursuits.
-Amidst the intricacies of setting up camp, Curly embarks on a curious transaction with a purveyor of unconventional remedies, procuring "love candy" in a bid to captivate the affections of the leading lady, Mirabel Mirabel.
-However, the tranquility of the nocturnal hours is punctuated by an encounter with the untamed denizens of the wilderness, as a curious lion's foray into their encampment prompts a hasty retreat of the Stooges.
+The trio journeys to Africa, where the filming is to take place.
+Amidst the intricacies of setting up camp, Curly meets a purveyor of unconventional remedies, and purchases "love candy" in a bid to win the affections of the leading lady, Mirabel Mirabel.
+The Stooges' day is spent in inept efforts to pitch a tent, and the tranquility of their night is punctuated by a curious lion's foray into their encampment, which prompts a hasty retreat by the Stooges.

-The following day descends into chaos as Curly, garbed in a simian costume for a scene, unwittingly becomes embroiled in a confrontation with a genuine gorilla native to the jungle.
-This unforeseen encounter sparks pandemonium, disrupting the harmonious workings of the film set and compelling the crew to hastily retreat.
-In a series of misguided events, Curly inadvertently ingests the "love candy" in an attempt to soothe the agitated gorilla, thus becoming enamored with the creature.
-Consequently, Curly embarks on a zealous pursuit of his newfound object of affection.
+The following day descends into chaos as a genuine gorilla native to the jungle wanders onto the film set and is initially mistaken for Curly in simian costume.
+Curlly belatedly arrives on the set and becomes embroiled in a confrontation with the gorilla.
+In an attempt to soothe the agitated creature, Curly offers it the "love candy", and ingests some himself to encourage the gorilla.
+As a result, Curly becomes enamored with the creature, which flees in terror from Curly's advances.

 Production notes

-Three Missing Links was filmed on April 7–12, 1938.
+Three Missing Links was filmed from April 7 to April 12, 1938.
 It is the fourth of sixteen Stooge shorts to use the word "three" in the title and the first entry directed by Columbia Pictures Short Subject head Jules White.

 The clip of the Stooges arguing in B. O. Botswaddle's office was featured prominently in the 1989 film Lethal Weapon 2.

 Tanner the Lion appears before the final act of the film, having previously appeared in Wee Wee Monsieur from the same year, and Movie Maniacs from 2 years prior.